What do I need to know before I travel?

 • soreness at the injection site

-These side effects can occur from the day of vaccination up until 14 days after vaccination and usually last no more than 3 days.
+These side effects can occur from the day of vaccination up until 14 days after vaccination.
+They usually last no more than 3 days.

 Rare side effects

-• Yellow fever vaccine associated neurological disease (YEL-AND) is a condition affecting the brain and nervous system, causing symptoms such as confusion and problems with movement and co-ordination.
-The risk of YEL-AND is estimated as follows:
+• Yellow fever vaccine associated neurological disease (YEL-AND) is a condition affecting the brain and nervous system, leading to symptoms such as confusion and problems with movement and co-ordination.
+The risk of YEL-AND occurring is estimated as follows:

 • over 60 years of age = 2.2 cases per 100,000 doses of vaccine administered